 Each record receives a SHA-256 hash linked into a Merkle chain.
 Any tampering is detectable.
 Evidence is reproducible by any third party.

-Where we correlate aircraft activity with biometric or witness data, we apply the Bradford Hill criteria (strength, consistency, specificity, temporality, etc.) — the same framework used in epidemiology and courtrooms.
+We apply the Bradford Hill criteria (strength, consistency, specificity, temporality, etc.) to aircraft-pattern and public-record corroboration — the same framework used in epidemiology and courtrooms.
+No physiological or personal-health data is included in the public record; the public site is system-focused, not autobiographical.

 Every line of Watchtower 2.0 will be public.
 The methodology IS the code.
 Deploy it in your county, get the same answers.